-- ü sign, date, and return another proxy card with a later date; - ü provide timely written notice of the revocation of your proxy to our secretary; - voting at a later time via the Internet or by telephone as instructed above; or - ü attend the meeting and vote at the meeting.
+- ü sign, date, and return another proxy card with a later date; - ü provide timely written notice of the revocation of your proxy to our secretary; - ü voting at a later time via the Internet or by telephone as instructed above; or - $\ddot{u}$ attend the meeting and vote at the meeting.

-If you hold your shares in street name, you should follow the instructions of your broker to change your vote or revoke your voting instructions.
+If you hold your shares in street name, you should follow the instructions of your broker, bank or other nominee to change your vote or revoke your voting instructions.
 Your attendance at the annual meeting will not revoke your proxy unless you specifically request it or you vote at the annual meeting.
 If you hold shares in street name, your attendance at the annual meeting will not revoke your voting instructions.
 In the absence of a revocation, shares represented by proxies will be voted at the annual meeting.